96% of our students receive aid

 - You can find the federal EFC (Expected Family Contribution) on the Federal Student Aid Report you get after filing the FAFSA.

 - The federal EFC is not the amount you will pay to Saint Joseph’s College.
-Your financial aid award letter will give you an estimate of your bill for the year.
+Your financial aid offer letter will give you an estimate of your bill for the year.

-- We use the federal EFC to determine your federal and state awards.
-Example: a Maine resident who has an EFC of $5,800 or less (for 2019-20 academic year) will be considered for the Maine State Grant program.
+- We use the federal EFC to determine your federal and state aid.
+Example: a Maine resident who has an EFC of $5,800 or less (for 2020-21 academic year) will be considered for the Maine State Grant program.

-- The award letter will list the types and amounts of aid that you are eligible to receive.
+- The offer letter will list the types and amounts of aid that you are eligible to receive.
 This letter will also include our estimate of your share of tuition, fees, and room/board (if you live on campus).

-- The award is subject to change and no financial aid can be paid until all documents have been received and reviewed and enrollment has been confirmed.
+- The financial aid package is subject to change and no financial aid can be paid until all documents have been received and reviewed and enrollment has been confirmed.

 - We will include information about our payment plan and other financing options.